John H. Pickering Achievement Award

 The award nominees must be lawyers or judges, though not necessarily members of the American Bar Association, who demonstrate outstanding legal ability; and have compiled a distinguished record of service to the profession and their communities, resulting in significant contributions to improving access to justice for all.

 Our 2017 winner

 The winner of the 2017 John H. Pickering Achievement Award is Robert E. Juceam, a consistent champion of robust pro bono programs and access to justice for vulnerable groups.
-Mr. Juceam is of counsel in at Fried, Frank, Shriver, Jacobson LLP.
-He has been honored by The American Lawyer as a 2010 Lifetime Achiever for his life-long commitment to pro bono work representation and advocacy for immigrants.
+Mr. Juceam is of counsel at Fried, Frank, Harris, Shriver & Jacobson LLP.
+He has been honored by The American Lawyer as a 2010 Lifetime Achiever for his life-long commitment to pro bono representation and advocacy for immigrants.
 He is a past president of the American Immigration Lawyers Association, past chair of the ABA Coordinating Committee on Immigration Law, and a founding member of the American Immigration Council.